aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-generation/managing-barcode-text/_index.md

 {{< /highlight >}}-->

 ## **Replacing Barcode Text in 2D Barcodes**
-To replace barcode text in 2D barcodes with some other text label with improved readability without modifications of the barcode image itself, it is possible to call the *setTwoDDisplayText* method of class [*CodetextParameters*](https://reference.aspose.com/barcode/java/com.aspose.barcode.generation/CodetextParameters) and pass new text to be placed.
-This is applicable to selected 2D symbologies, including QR Code, Aztec, DataMatrix, MaxiCode, PDF417, and DotCode.
+To replace barcode text in 2D barcodes with some other text label with improved readability without modifications to the barcode image itself, it is possible to call the *setTwoDDisplayText* method of class [*CodetextParameters*](https://reference.aspose.com/barcode/java/com.aspose.barcode.generation/CodetextParameters) and pass new text to be placed.
+This is applicable to selected 2D symbologies, including QR Code, Aztec Code, Data Matrix, MaxiCode, PDF417, and DotCode.

 The sample barcode image shown below has been created using the *TwoDDisplayText* setting.